abari212/covid-19/README.md

 Detecting patterns in the data

 The overall approach is based on the assumption that nearby georeferenced locations (such a county name), with covid-19 cases, are associated in some way as a result of their proximity in space and time.
-It is likely that the data are linked some how either in space or time or both.
+It is likely that the data are linked somehow either in space or time or both.

-One the metrics used to measure the extent of this association or dependency, bewteen these incidences, is the variogram.
-It is used as a way to detect on how spatial data are related as a prerequisite for prediction in comobination with kriging method.
+One the metrics used to measure the extent of this association or dependency, between these incidences, is the variogram.
+It is used as a way to detect on how spatial data are related as a prerequisite for prediction in combination with kriging method.
 The later is used, in turn, as an interpolation procedure based on the degree of this dependency.
 By analogy the process can be considered as that of a Bayesian approach defining a prior distribution function that is used to generate the a posteriori predictions.
 Kriging is also known as a spatial prediction methodology in the context of spatio-temporal data.

 To create maps R module applied to irregularly spaced data where the correlation between geographical locations is understood to be an exponential function of the distance, was used.
 R is becoming a de facto platform to develop and share mathematical scripts as well as data including spatio-temporal data.